NikolasEnt/soccernet-calibration-sportlight/README.md

 The HRNet based model code is in [src/models/hrnet/](src/models/hrnet).
 The model training is configured by Hydra config file [src/models/hrnet/train_config.yaml](src/models/hrnet/train_config.yaml).
 Run `python src/models/hrnet/train.py` to train the model in the docker container environment.

+Details on the model architecture are in the model [README.md](/src/models/hrnet/README.md).

 ### Optimize prediction model hyperparameters

 In order to run the hyperparameter search with Optuna: